mdeniz/marcus_bikes/README.md

 After carefuly reading the specifications provided I wrote down a list of requirements the app needs to fulfill:

 1. The shop's catalog not only have bikes on it.
 Many other types of **products** can be sold.
 Eg: surfboards, skis, roller skates.
 2. Products can be customized.
 Each product can have several **customizable parts** and **customizable attributes**.
-Eg: a bike can have frame type, frame finish, wheels, chain as customizable parts and size, rim color as customizable attributes.
+Eg: a bike can have frame type, frame finish, wheels and chain as customizable parts, also size and rim color as customizable attributes.
-3. User have to choose the final parts and attributes for their customization.
-For each customizable part the user needs to choose from the available **part options** and for each customizable attribute from the available **attribute options**.
+3. Customers have to choose the final parts and attributes for their customization.
+For each customizable part the customer needs to choose from the available **part options** and for each customizable attribute from the available **attribute options**.
 4. Any part selected can avoid other parts to be selected too, no matter if they belong to different customizable parts.
 So, some **banned combinations** of parts exist.
 Attributes belongs to each product, that way we will only represent the "good combinations".
 5. Parts and attribute options can be marked as "temporarily out of stock" to avoid receiving orders of products with those parts or attributes on it.
 6. Price of products are either standalone or calculated based on their parts and attributes if they are customized.